 About a week later, the court vacated FERC’s approval of two LNG export facilities planned to be built near each other on Texas’ Gulf Coast.
 (See DC Circuit Vacates FERC Approval of Two LNG Facilities in Texas.)

-Transco has asked for rehearing on its pipeline certificate and has also filed for a temporary, emergency certificate so it can keep operating the REA pipeline after the court’s mandate is issued, which could happen as early as Sept.
+Transco has asked for rehearing on its pipeline certificate and also has filed for a temporary, emergency certificate so it can keep operating the REA pipeline after the court’s mandate is issued, which could happen as early as Sept.
 20.

 “While I’m not going to prejudge what we will say in that particular proceeding, I want to make clear that I think the court erred in vacating our authorization,” Phillips said.
 “Transco took steps to build out its system and begin serving customers.”